igordejanovic/parglare/docs/recovery.md

 - `position` - absolute position of the error,
 - `length` - the length of erroneous part of input,
 - `message` - error message.
+- `input_str` - The input string/list of objects.
+- `expected_symbol` - A set of grammar symbols expected at the location.

 which are supplied to the `Error` constructor to build a new instance.
+Either a `message` or `input_str` with `expected_symbols` should be provided.
+If `message` is given it is used as a string representation of the error, otherwise the message is constructed based on other parameters.

 `position` can be converted to `line, column` by calling `parglare.pos_to_line_col(input, position)`.